ncatlab/nlab-content/pages/18162.md

       \{\underset{x}{}{\swarrow}\overset{\boxed{U=X=V}}{}{\searrow}
        \underset{y}{}\}
    $$
+Indeed, the disjoint closed subsets are the preimges of the closed points
-Indeed, the separating neighbourhoods are the preimages of open subsets $\big\{\underset{x}{}{\swarrow}
+$x$ and $y$ under the bottom horizontl arrow, and their separating neighbourhoods are the preimages of open subsets $\big\{\underset{x}{}{\swarrow}
         \overset{U}{}\big\}$
 and $\big\{\overset{V}{}{\searrow}\underset{y}{}\big\}$.